-- \\FS01\Profiles cannot be accessed by the user who is logging in because of permissions issues.
+- User profile location cannot be accessed by the user who is logging in because of permissions issues.

-- \\FS01\Profiles cannot be accessed because of DNS issues as a result of Hybrid AD being enabled and users not being able to resolve FS01 (needing to resolve FS01.nerdio.int instead)
+- User profile location cannot be accessed because of DNS issues as a result of Hybrid AD being enabled and users not being able to resolve FS01 (needing to resolve FS01.nerdio.int instead)

-- An existing local profile prevents FSLogix from creating a new FS01 based profile and the user continues logging in with the local profile
+- An existing local profile prevents FSLogix from creating a new profile and the user continues logging in with the local profile

-- Profile VHD file is locked on FS01 by another user session.
-This can often happen when a user has a disconnected session on another session host that keeps the profile file locked but WVD connection broker places the user on another host and is unable to map the profile.
+- Profile VHD file is locked by another user session.
+This can often happen when a user has a disconnected session on another session host that keeps the profile file locked but AVD connection broker places the user on another host and is unable to map the profile.